 More articles you might find useful:

-For any questions about planning a trip or maximizing bonus point programs, email email@example.com and I can assist you!
+If you have questions about planning a trip or maximizing travel reward bonus point programs, leave a comment below or email email@example.com and I can assist you!

 Disclosure: This post contains some affiliate links.
 We receive a small commission when you book through certain links, and it costs you nothing extra.
 Thanks in advance for using them!